SharpWoofer/WhatIF-/README.md

 ## 📜 About the Project

 What-If...? is a Flask application that generates alternative movie plots using the [mistralai/Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) text generation AI model.
-Users can input an existing movie plot, and the AI will generate a new, imaginative version.
+Users can input an a movie of their choice, and the AI will generate a new, imaginative version.

 ## 🚀 Getting Started